 I was recently able to rent a Sig P365 at my local range.
-My expectation was that I would really like this little semi-auto, striker-fired pistol chambered in 9mm enough to want to buy one.
+My expectation was that I would really like this little semi-auto, striker-fire pistol chambered in 9mm enough to want to buy one.
 After all, Sig Sauer has a well-earned reputation for making high quality firearms, and certainly, the P365 is no exception.
 My wife and I have a few Sig P238s and they are just dynamite little pistols if you enjoy carrying/shooting small guns (too small for my tastes), but of course, they are chambered in .380 ACP, not 9mm.

 I definitely understand why the P365 is in high demand, because by the numbers (less weight, respectable capacity and smaller dimensions) along with its crisp trigger, accuracy and ergonomics, it’s clearly in a class by itself.

 The Sig P365 is indeed a very small gun.
 With an overall length of just 5.8″, it’s not much longer than its little brother, the Sig P238 (5.5″).
 The height of the P365 with the flush, flat bottom 10 round magazine is 4.3″ which oddly enough, is identical to that of the original M&P Compact 9c with flush, flat bottom 12 round magazine.
 Of course, with the 10 round pinky extension magazine or the 12 round extended magazine, the P365’s height increases.
 Coincidentally, it looks to me that with the 12 round magazine, the height of the P365 comes close to that of my EDC, M&P Compact M2.0 3.6”.
-Of course my M&P Compact is 1 inch greater in overall length and heavier too.
+Of course my M&P Compact is 1 inch greater in overall length, a little thicker and heavier too.